return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_ioctl_c.rst

 Description
 -----------

-Looks up the ioctl function in the ::ioctls table, checking for root previleges if so required, and dispatches to the respective function.
+Looks up the ioctl function in the DRM core and the driver dispatch table, stored in \ :c:type:`drm_driver.ioctls <drm_driver>`\ .
+It checks for necessary permission by calling
+\ :c:func:`drm_ioctl_permit`\ , and dispatches to the respective function.

 .. _`drm_ioctl.return`: